mayanktolani19/MovieTime/README.md

 # MovieTime
 MovieTime is a movie recommender system.
+This project was made as part of the course curriculum of Data Mining.